swiftlang/swift-package-manager/Documentation/PackageDescriptionV4.md

 backwards-compatible manner.
 \- *patch*: The patch version, incremented when you make backwards-compatible bug fixes.
-\- *prereleaseIdentifiers*: Used to denote a pre-released version for eg: alpha, beta, etc.
+\- *prereleaseIdentifiers*: Used to denote a pre-release version; for example, alpha, beta.
-\- *buildMetadataIdentifiers*: Optional build meta data for eg: timestamp, hash, etc.
+\- *buildMetadataIdentifiers*: Optional build metadata; for example, timestamp, hash.

 A `Version` struct can be initialized using a string literal in following
 format: